spider-tronix/Y-charger/Invertor/invertor plan.md

 		techique 2:
 			give the SPWM signal to only upper two mosfets others two at sine wave frequency heating and loss distribution is unequal

+- Square wave invertors have more efficiency than pure sine wave invertors. efficiency in case of wireless power system will be similer both the invertors but the square wave invertor can give more output power. for reducing the switching loss zero voltage switching has to be employed for pure sine wave invertor.

+### key feature
+	- need to have maximum power point tracking mechanism
+	- ability to prevent the inrush current

 ### Some useful components:
 	Gate driver IC: